Cosmic Initial Conditions for a Habitable Universe: Baryon asymmetry and selection probability

 where $h\nu_0$ is the energy of CMB photons, $m_p$ is the mass of proton and "zero" sup/superscript corresponds to the value of parameters at the present time.

-The important issue on the amount of baryonic matter within the gravitational potential of dark matter is the possibility of formation of a baryonic structure.
-Formation of a baryonic structure after the virialization of halo is possible if plasma can cool and fall to the centre of the gravitational potential of the dark matter.
-The essential criterion is comparing the dynamical time scale verses the cooling time scale of the baryonic matter.
-The dynamical time scale for a test particle in the potential of the dark matter is given by
+The important issue concerning the amount of baryonic matter within the gravitational potential of dark matter is the possibility of formation of a baryonic structure.
+Formation of baryonic structure after the virialization of halo is possible if plasma can cool and fall to the centre of the gravitational potential of the dark matter.
+The essential criterion is comparing the dynamical time-scale with the cooling time-scale of the baryonic matter.
+The dynamical time-scale for a test particle in the potential of the dark matter is given by